Why Piano Practice Is More Than Piano Playing

 Have you ever sat at the piano and thought, “I’ve played through the piece, so I’ve practiced”?

+It’s a common misconception — but here’s the truth: playing and practicing the piano aren't the same thing.
 To improve faster and get real results from your piano lessons, you need to understand what effective piano practice really means.

 What Is Piano Practice?